DarkGhostHunter/OpenWRT-NSS-Full/README.md

 It's because [Watchcat](files/etc/uci-defaults/z4-watchcat) default configuration.
 It will restart the **WAN interface** there is no Internet connection for 15 minutes.

 If you are offline, disable it through the LUCI panel, via SSH (`/etc/init.d/watchcat disable && /etc/init.d/watchcat stop`) or just delete the rules.

-* **You're creating a kernel with the [RDMA](https://en.wikipedia.org/wiki/Remote_direct_memory_access).
-Are you sure?**

-No, I'm not sure, but doing so doesn't bring the router down, so probably it has it hidden somewhere?
-Well, it works.

 * **Can you include Jellyfin instead of Plex?**